You’ve bought a property, spent hours perfecting a beautiful interior design and taken professional high-quality photos to advertise it online.

 Airbnb is actively encouraging hosts to install working detectors in their properties and to check them regularly.
 In fact, they are giving away 36,000 detectors before the end of 2018 and pushing owners to update listings to include this amenity.

-As a host, you can help prevent accidental fires by making sure that any home appliances and their plugs are in good working order (i.e. no fraying wires).
+As a host, you can help prevent accidental fires by making sure that any home appliances and their plugs are in good working order.
+This means that there should be no fraying wires or broken cords. and if so, you should repair or replace them.
 You should also provide at least one fire extinguisher and fire blanket at your property in case of incidents.
 Be sure to store them in an obvious, accessible location (such as the kitchen).

 In addition to this, you can educate your guests on how to prevent fires in your house rules.
 Ensure they never leave lit candles unattended, near windows or blankets and out of reach of any small children.
 Encourage them to unplug small appliances such as toasters and kettles while not in use.